charlesakalugwu/linux/centos/mogilefs/README.md

   # if not edit install.mogilefs.centos and uncomment the following commands from that file

   perl -MCPAN -e shell

-  # Run these two commands in the CPAN shell:
+  # Run the following commands in the CPAN shell:
   o conf prerequisites_policy follow
   o conf build_requires_install_policy yes
   o conf commit